 The employee’s new annual wage is $42,000.
 Their new weekly paycheck is $807.69, which is $38.46 more than their previous weekly wages.

-With a percentage, you calculate how much the raise will be and add that amount to the employee’s current wages.
+If you know what percentage you want to give, calculate how much the raise will be and add that amount to the employee’s current wages.
 Multiply the raise percentage by the employee’s current wages, then add it to their annual gross wages.
 Here is the formula:

 New Salary = (Old Salary X Raise %) + Old Salary

-Again, you can determine how much the employee’s weekly or biweekly paycheck increases by dividing their annual salary by 52 (weekly), 26 (biweekly), or 24 (semi-monthly).
+Again, you can determine how much the employee’s paycheck increases by dividing their annual salary by 52 (weekly), 26 (biweekly), 24 (semi-monthly), or 12 (monthly).

 - First, multiply the percentage by the employee’s current annual wages: $50,000 X .04 = $2,000